Sports entertainment: History

 The term "sports entertainment" was coined by the former World Wrestling Federation (WWF, now WWE) chairman Vince McMahon during the 1980s as a marketing term to describe the industry of professional wrestling, primarily to potential advertisers, although precursors date back to February 1935, when Toronto Star sports editor Lou Marsh described professional wrestling as "sportive entertainment".
 In 1989, the WWF used the phrase in a case it made to the New Jersey Senate for classifying professional wrestling as "sports entertainment" and thus not subject to regulation like a directly competitive sport.

+During the 2000s and 2010s, the WWE increasingly promoted the term "sports entertainment" in place of "professional wrestling" and referred to its performers as "Superstars" rather than "wrestlers", while discouraging or banning terms associated with traditional professional wrestling, including "wrestling", "wrestler" and "fans" (referred as "WWE Universe").

 Some sports entertainment events represent variants of actual sports, such as exhibition basketball with the Harlem Globetrotters or baseball with the Savannah Bananas.
 Others modify sport for entertainment purposes: many types of professional wrestling (which derived from traditional wrestling), and more recently many of the various mascot races held at numerous Major League Baseball games in-between innings.
 Roller derby was presented as a popular form of sports entertainment in the 1970s, though modern versions are legitimate competition.

-The term sportainment, a blend of sports and entertainment, has gained popularity in recent years, evolving from earlier concepts of "sports entertainment".
-Particularly with the global expansion of concepts like Topgolf, which played a pivotal role in popularizing the model.
-Topgolf’s approach combines golf with food and beverage service, music, digital scoring, and a casual social atmosphere, attracting a wide demographic beyond traditional sports participants.

-Following this success, a growing number of sports-focused entertainment centers have emerged worldwide, especially in the areas of golf and racket sports such as padel, pickleball, and tennis.
-These venues typically offer a combination of accessible gameplay, hospitality services, and event programming, appealing to both enthusiasts and newcomers.
-The sportainment model has become increasingly influential in the leisure, real estate, and hospitality sectors, driving new investments and urban development around recreational spaces that prioritize both activity and experience.
+Whether monster truck shows are a form of motorsport, a form of sports entertainment, or a mix of the two has been subject to debate.
+Generally, the competitive events at shows are unscripted and not predetermined, and feature legitimate rules and safety and performance requirements for trucks to compete at events.
+However, shows also feature elements of sports entertainment such as a focus on stunts, flashy truck designs, driver personalities, and theatrical production over pure competition.
+In addition skills competition such as freestyle at many shows are generally focused on performing for judges and entertaining the crowd and thus the result of the competition is subject to greater subjectivity than other sports.

+Similar to athletes in competitive sports, many sport entertainment performers may process high athleticism, undergo significant athletic training, and face high physical demands, including injuries, though the outcomes of their performance is more subjective and based on the reaction of the crowd and the commercial success of an entertainment product the than on objective results.